 Day 14 Today we head south again to the Atherton Tablelands, passing Lake Mitchell and Mareeba Wetlands with their many waterbirds.
 We will stop briefly at Big Mitchell Creek to look for White-browed Robin and at Granite Gorge Nature Park for Pale-headed Rosella, Pheasant Coucal, Red-winged Parrot and Great Bowerbird.
 Mareeba Rock-wallaby can also be seen here.
 We will then pass through some drier areas and the Atherton Township to several fine rainforest areas including Wongabel State Forest where possible species include Painted Buttonquail, Superb Fruit-dove, Eastern Yellow Robin, Spotted and Striated Pardalotes, Olive-backed Oriole and abundant raptors.
 Overnight at Chambers Wildlife Rainforest Lodge.

 Day 15 Birding hotspots on today’s list include Hasties Swamp, Mount Hypipamee (The Crater) National Park, Lake Eacham and Lake Barrine, where we will take a birdwatching cruise.
-Species we might see in these varied habitats include Dusky Moorhen, Hardhead, White-headed Pigeon, Brown Cuckoo-dove, Atherton Scrubwren, Lovely Fairywren, Macleay’s and Bridled Honeyeaters, Brolga and Sarus Crane.
+Species we may see in these varied habitats include Dusky Moorhen, Hardhead, White-headed Pigeon, Brown Cuckoo-dove, Atherton Scrubwren, Lovely Fairywren, Macleay’s and Bridled Honeyeaters, Brolga and Sarus Crane.
 In the late afternoon we will drive back to Cairns.
 Overnight in Cairns.

 Day 16 We take a morning flight to Brisbane, where we will visit various birding spots including Boondall or Tinchi Tamba Wetlands and Brisbane Koala Bushlands to see wild Koala.
 Birds we may see en route include Pied Butcherbird, Little Friarbird and perhaps Glossy Black-cockatoo.
-Continuing, we will enter the Lamington National Park where we will be staying at the famous O’Reilly’s Guest House, an internationally known birding spot set in upland rainforest.
+Continuing, we will enter the Lamington National Park where we will be staying at the famous O’Reilly’s Guest House, an internationally-known birding spot set in upland rainforest.
 Birds here include the spectacular Regent Bowerbird as well as Satin Bowerbird, Green Catbird, King Parrot, Crimson Rosella and various fruit-doves.
 The beautiful mists of these mountains and the friendly people will make this a memorable stay.
 Three nights at O’Reilly’s.

 Days 17–18 O’Reilly’s is set in over 20,000 hectares of varying virgin forest, from the temperate beech on high ground down through sub-tropical rainforest around the guesthouse to dry Eucalypt forest in the lower valleys.
 The park provides food and shelter for Australia’s largest array of sub-tropical wildlife including many reptiles and mammals.
 There are spectacular views over mountain ranges and cascading waterfalls in this World Heritage Site.
 Oh, and the birds: Australian Brush-turkey, Wonga and Topknot Pigeons, Albert’s Lyrebird, Eastern Spinebill, Australian Logrunner, Olive-tailed and Russet-tailed Thrushes, Paradise Riflebird, Striated Thornbill, Marbled Frogmouth and Sooty Owl are just some of the specialities that await us during these two full days.